Welcome parents, guardians, caregivers and allies.

 It is not true that talking about stuttering with a child makes it "stick" or makes it "worse."
 In fact, high quality early intervention develops and strengthens communication skills for life.
 Even if a child's stuttering dissipates as they get older, the increased knowledge, empathy, and confidence will likely stay with them into adulthood.

 Not every child needs speech therapy.
-I recommend contacting a speech therapy clinic, like The Talking Place, where you will find an SLP who is well-versed in stuttering assessment and treatment and connected to the stuttering community.
+If you want support in deciding what your child needs, I recommend contacting a speech therapy clinic, like The Talking Place, where you will find an SLP who is well-versed in stuttering assessment and treatment and connected to the stuttering community.
 This will ensure your child's communication needs are addressed in the way that respects their individuality and sees their potential.

 No. You absolutely did not create this condition in your child!